-This recipe is perfect for a birthday cake and a great excuse to go to town on the decoration.
+This recipe is perfect for a birthday cake.
 If you want a bigger cake, bake two and sandwich them together with extra topping before covering the outside.
-Such a pretty cake, aka one of Maya’s favourites, full of goodness as well being a delicious accompaniment to a cup of tea or a glass of fresh juice.
-And if you’re looking for a nutritional reason to indulge in this delicious cake, look no further than the fibre-rich carrots, wholemeal flour and calcium-rich mascarpone cheese topping!
+If you’re looking for a nutritional reason to indulge in this delicious cake, look no further than the fibre-rich carrots and calcium-rich cream cheese topping!

 2 teaspoons baking powder